-The mid-21st century internet might actually turn out to be a federation of loosely connected national platforms closely aligned with state power.
 This system would not likely appear suddenly or dramatically: It would emerge over decades as a sea change of small technical and legal changes slowly add up.
 The rise of geopolitical information warfare is likely to accelerate this change.
 For example, shortly after the 2016 US presidential election, the Kremlin published a new plan to defend Russia against foreign powers’ “information-psychological” methods that seek to influence its domestic population with online information.
 The plan describes a threat to Russia similar to the US’s accusations of Russia’s interference in the 2016 presidential election.
 The doctrine contains many elements that move Russian closer toward a state-run internet.
 For example, it proposes to accelerate work to gain control over the Russian segment of the web by basing more servers inside the country, and even grants the authority to operate the Russian internet autonomously—if needed, in a time of war—by switching it off from the rest of the world.
 This follows on from a law Russia passed a law in 2014 that requires user data to be stored in national servers located in the country.
 In late 2016, Russian courts ordered ISPs to block access to LinkedIn after it failed to comply with the law.

 Back in America, the idea of a digital border doesn’t seem so far from the protectionist, isolationist, “build that wall!” worldview.
 US president Donald Trump, after all, mused during the presidential campaign that “we have to go see Bill Gates… [about] closing that internet up in some way” in order to combat ISIS propaganda.
 But what if this mode of thought was extended to include other foreign adversaries?